rhayes777/PyAutoFit/docs/overview/statistical_methods.rst

 For inference problems consisting of many datasets, the model composition is often very complex.
 Model parameters can depend on multiple datasets, and the datasets themselves may be interdependent.

-Graphical models concisely describe these model and dataset dependencies and allow for them to be fitted simultaneously, with a concise API and scientific workflow that ensures scalability to big datasets.
+Graphical models concisely describe these model and dataset dependencies, allowing them to be fitted simultaneously.
+This is achieved through a concise API and scientific workflow that ensures scalability to large datasets.

 A full description of using graphical models is given below: